Code-Institute-Submissions/CitiesInCountries/README.md

 #### Features Left to Implement
 * Additional dynamic and real-time data in the Overview and Statistics Modals.
 * Make the D3 Graphs (Statistics Modals) interactive ("clickable") and include more data.
-* Internal: move static data (city and country array) to the Firebase Firestore or MongoDB.
+* Internal: move static data (city and country array) to the Cloud Firestore or MongoDB.
 * Add Map Markers and dynamic data for all the Capital Cities and Countries in the World.
 * Nice-to-have: allow the user to change the theme, by selecting from a number of predefined themes (dark, light, funky...).
 * Start with a destination form asking for permission to use the Browser's geolocation function, or allow the User to enter a city to centre the map on, or use the default of Firhouse, Dublin, Ireland.